feet on bathroom scales

 I decided to write a book to look at all the research: “190 Weight Loss Hacks: What The Evidence Says“.
 It doesn’t repeat all the fluff and lies that are on the internet about losing weight.
 It looks at the research, summarising it for you in an accessible and practical way.

-So, here’s one of my favourite hacks from the book – my most favourite hack is that you buy my book!!!
+So, here’s one of my favourite hacks from the book (my favourite hack is that you buy my book!!!).

 So, if you want to reduce your snack intake, reduce the number of different snacks you have available.
 For example, have either crisps/chips or nuts, but not both.
 Have one type of biscuits/cookies, not a variety.
 Have just one flavour of icecream, not a variety.